codeclimate/platform/SPEC.md

 ### Which files to analyze

-`include_paths` in `/config.json` contains an Array of file paths and directory paths (relative to the `/code` directory) that defines the range of files that the engine can analyze.
+`include_paths` in `/config.json` contains an array of file paths and directory paths (relative to the `/code` directory) that defines the range of files that the engine can analyze.
 Directories will end with a trailing slash.
 For example:

 ```json
 {